The ABCs of Smoking Brisket

 Using a very sharp knife, slice the meat against the grain starting with the flat.
 As you slice the brisket, you will come to the section where the point and the flat meet.
 The two parts of the brisket should come apart very easily.
 Use the back (dull) side of the knife to coax the two pieces apart by pressing through the fat that separates the flat and point.
 Once separated, continue to slice the two sections against the grain.

 All in all, we had a 15+ pound brisket.
 The smoke time was just over 16 hours, and the rest time was 2 hours.
 It was flavorful, had great bark and served about 20 people.
-When done right, brisket is one of the most satisfying dishes one can make.
-The time and patience make every bite worth savoring.
+When done right, smoked brisket is one of the most satisfying dishes one can make.
+The time and patience of the brisket smoking process makes every bite worth savoring.

 When it melts in your mouth, you know it’s good!
 This big boy weighs in at 16 pounds, is dripping in juices, smoky and so tender.
 Go ahead, make your day!
 This is too good to just look at!